British History - Britain, 1851-1951

 European & World History - USA, 1918-1968

-In addition, as part of their overall award, pupils will write an Assignment on a question of their own choice taken from any of the three units of study undertaken.
+In addition, as part of their overall award, pupils will write an Assignment on a question of their own choice.
 They will have to answer their chosen essay question under exam conditions.
 This essay will be externally assessed and is worth 27% of pupils’ final grade.

 There will be regular homework in the form of essays and source questions, and also completion of any unfinished notes or preparation for future classes.